 am I crossing boundaries with my boss, who’s also my friend’s mother? by Alison Green on July 9, 2015 A reader writes: I am a new hourly intern at an office.
 One of my interviewers, and now boss, knows me on a somewhat personal level; her daughter and I have been friends since high school.
 We (my boss and I) didn’t see each other all of the time, as my friend is kind of flighty and flaky, and even then, I didn’t spend a lot of time around her, but her daughter mentioned the internship to me and I expressed an interest.
 (Note: her daughter hasn’t worked here and does not work here now.
 She said her mother asked her to mention it to me.)
 I don’t think for one second that I’ve been hired simply because I know the head of the department (my boss knows I am pretty responsible and trustworthy in my personal life), but I do worry a bit that others might see it that way.
 While looking for my boss one day, I mentioned that I had emailed her and had even tried texting her daughter to a coworker from another department who dabbles in everyone’s work from time to time.
 That was probably stupid, and stupider still, later as this coworker was by my desk, I pointed out the picture of the two of us in my cubicle (I have a bunch of pictures of friends and family hanging on the wall, and she’s in one as one of my besties).
 I felt a bit neurotic after this incident.
 I get the feeling it might have been better not to mention her at all, or at least not in the context of “she’s the boss’s daughter,” but I wasn’t thinking.
 I’ve also noticed that when I mention my friend to my boss (which I’ve only done maybe twice), unless it has to do with my weekend plans, she seems to clam up a bit and the conversation, in my opinion, turns awkward.
 It’s an awkward dynamic anyway, knowing her both inside and outside of work, and I haven’t been here very long, so maybe I just haven’t gotten into the swing of things yet.
 Maybe it’s because her office door is open, or maybe because she just tries to mix home and work as little as she possibly can.
 I have theories on that last one, because her relationship with her daughter is pretty strained at times, but that’s irrelevant.
 I’ve always had a problem with oversharing and being too trusting of others.
 Would you recommend that I at least keep that aspect of my personal life (that her daughter is one of my best friends in the world) quiet in the future?
 As far as I know, no one has said anything or passed the information along.
 Do you think I’m in the clear this time?
 Yes, you should definitely stop mentioning the connection to people at work because (a) you don’t want people to think that you only got the internship because you’re friends with your boss’s daughter, and (b) you don’t want people to think that you think that relationship should play any role in the job now that you’re in it, like getting special treatment or — importantly — special access to your boss.
 When you work for someone who you know outside of work, it’s crucial to not bring that relationship into the workplace.
 Otherwise you risk looking like you think you should get special treatment, even if that’s not your intention, or that you don’t understand professional boundaries.
 That means that stuff like texting your friend to see where your boss — her mother — is off-limits.
 Employees who aren’t friends with the daughter can’t do that, and thus you shouldn’t be doing it either.
 That’s treating your boss like your friend’s mom, rather than as your boss — which is what she is to you now, especially when you’re at work and especially when it concerns work-related issues.
 (Plus, if you think about it, it’s a little rude; it’s highly unlikely that there was an emergency that required that you go to those lengths to track down your boss.
 You’ll find her when you find her, like everyone else at work.
 You probably wouldn’t want coworkers texting your relatives to find you, right?)
 Similarly, you shouldn’t mention your friend to your boss while you’re at work.
 Doing that takes your interactions and relationship from professional (where it belongs) to personal (where it doesn’t belong now).
 You’re blurring professional/personal boundaries in a way that’s going to make people uncomfortable.
 While you’re at work, you basically need to forget that you know the boss outside of work, or that you know her daughter.
 You’re an employee, and you’ve got to leave all the rest of the relationship and personal knowledge outside.
 So: no contacting the daughter about her mom, no talking to your boss about her daughter, no talking to your boss the way you’d talk to a friend’s mom, and no talking about any of it to other coworkers.
 Pretend to yourself that you met your boss for the first time when you started this internship, and behave the way you would in that context.
 Also: Don’t beat yourself up too much over this.
 For the most part, no one really teaches you professional norms; you’re just expected to pick them up as you go.
 (That’s one big reason for internships; it’s far better to figure this stuff out as an intern than not until you’re an employee.)
 So you got this one wrong, but now you know and you can correct it going forward.
-You may also like:can I ask my coworkers why they didn’t hire my daughter?our coworker lied about having a sick child and a rich fiancedon't do this { 97 comments }
+You may also like:can I ask my coworkers why they didn’t hire my daughter?don't do thisour coworker lied about having a sick child and a rich fiance { 97 comments }

 UKAnon* July 9, 2015 at 11:08 am I was essentially going to post Alison’s last paragraph; learning this sort of thing is exactly what internships are for, so do make efforts to start drawing lines (as a chronic oversharer, I feel your pain!) but don’t dwell on this; it’s all part of the learning curve.